erodola/FundCG-s1-2018/README.md

 ### News

+- **20/12/2018:** The course is over.
+Hope everyone had fun, good luck with your project and see you for the final exam!
 - **19/12/2018:** Students who have not selected the project yet are encouraged to do so quickly (even just a vague idea) and communicate it to the teacher.

 ### Logistics